 Australian records in the T44 100m and F44 high jump and javelin

 Prior to the accident, Joany was already a successful athlete and had won provincial colours in high jump and modern dance.
-Since moving to Australia and basing herself in Dubbo, Joany has been identified as an athlete of serious potential and is committed to pursuing a career in athletics, despite her prosthetic leg falling off during the 100m race at the 2009 Paralympic Youth Games.
+Since moving to Australia with her family and setting up home in Griffith, Joany was first identified as a track and field athlete with serious potential and she set her sights on the London 2012 Paralympic Games.

-Not only gifted in the athletics field, Joany is also exceptionally talented at painting.
+Away from the snow fields, Joany is exceptionally talented at painting.
 She specialises in sketching portraits and city scapes, offering her a getaway from the hectic nature of life as a Paralympic athlete.
-Her favourite movie is Fly Boys and Joany is known to enjoy episodes of television series’ Bones and Castle.
+Her favourite movie is Pirates of the Caribbean and she is known to enjoy episodes of television series’ Modern Family and Big Bang Theory.